DePaul University > Academics > Undergraduate > Majors > Physics

-The physics department also offers a five-year joint program in engineering with the Illinois Institute of Technology (IIT).
-Upon completion, you will earn a Bachelor of Science in Physics with a concentration in Engineering Physics from DePaul and a Bachelor of Science in Aerospace, Computer, Electrical or Mechanical Engineering from IIT.
+The physics and astrophysics department offers a five-year joint program in engineering with the Illinois Institute of Technology (IIT).
+Upon completion of the bachelor’s degree in physics program, you will earn a Bachelor of Science in Physics with a concentration in Engineering Physics from DePaul and a Bachelor of Science in Aerospace, Computer, Electrical or Mechanical Engineering from IIT.

-We also offer a combined Bachelor’s in Physics/Master’s of Secondary Education in Physics, which allows you to complete a bachelor's degree and a graduate degree in five years.
+DePaul offers a variety of combined degree options, including a combined bachelor's degree in Physics/master's in Secondary Education Physics, which allows you to complete a bachelor's degree and a graduate degree in five years.

 For international students: this program is a STEM-designated program, which can qualify you to extend your post-graduation stay in the United States.